ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 We assume that all protocol messages are encoded into raw byte format before being sent.
-We use the TLS presentation language {{RFC8446}} to describe the structure of protocol messages.
+We use the TLS presentation language {{RFC8446}} to describe the structure of protocol data types and messages.

 ## Basic assumptions